qdzlug/ironbank-pipeline/stages/publish-artifacts/s3/README.md

 ## Upload to S3 Run - Overview

-This script is run by Gitlab because it is in the yaml configuration file as the action when this stage launches
+This script is run by Gitlab because it is in the yaml configuration file as the action when the publish-artifacts stage launches

 Overview of Actions: